fsislaben/stats_crash_course/index.md

 Below are guidelines that should be followed to determine what sort of statistical test should be used for a particular type of dataset.
 Before you jump into the decision tree part of this page, take a moment to read through the sections linked in the preface.
-These are important background tidbits that will be extremely useful when reading how a particular statistical test works.
+These are important background tidbits that will be extremely useful when understanding how a particular statistical test works.

 # Preface